 The Lewis Library provides a Course Reserves service to support instructional programs at NCCC.
 Faculty may place high demand class related materials on reserve with restricted loan periods.
 These materials may include:

-All reserve items are available in the Reserve room, G-201.
+All reserve items are available at the Circulation/Reserves Desk.

 In addition to books and articles, the library has anatomical models of bones and skeletons, and microscopes with corresponding slides.